 Business Internet

-But with so many service options, speeds, and technical terms, choosing the right internet plan for your home or business can feel overwhelming.
+With many service options, speeds, and technical terms, choosing the right internet plan for your home or business can feel overwhelming.
 Understanding the differences between traditional cable internet and fiber internet is the first step toward making a smart, future-ready choice for your business and your customers.

 In this article, we’ll explore what the differences are between different types of internet, what you can expect from each, and tips for selecting the best internet option for you.